techno-tim/techno-tim.github.io/_posts/2020-05-23-plex-containerized.md

 ---

 I'm a huge fan of virtualization and containerization (if you couldn't tell already)!
-Today, we'll walk though the various ways to install Plex step-by-step.
-We also see how easy it is to get Plex running on Docker and Kubernetes using Rancher.
+Today, we'll walk though the various ways to install Plex step-by-step.We also see how easy it is to get Plex running on Docker and Kubernetes using Rancher.

 {% include embed/youtube.html id='MG_1XQxWns0' %}